Robust Two-Sample Inference under Serial Dependence: Series HAR Wild Bootstrap

 \end{theorem}

-The proof is provided in Appendix.
-Theorem \ref{Theorem: Bootstrap test} establishes the validity of the proposed bootstrap test by showing that, under large-$K$ asymptotics, the bootstrap distribution of $t_{1,\text{HAR}}^\ast$ converges to the null distribution of $t_{1,\text{HAR}}$.
-Because the bootstrap data generating process in (\ref{eqn: bootstrap DGP 1}) imposes the null of equal means, the resulting critical values are asymptotically valid regardless of whether the null is true or not.
+The proof is provided in Section \ref{Sec:appendix}.
+Theorem \ref{Theorem: Bootstrap test} establishes the first-order validity of the proposed bootstrap test by showing that, under increasing-$K$ asymptotics, the bootstrap distributions of $W_{1,\mathrm{HAR}}^\ast$ and $t_{1,\mathrm{HAR}}^\ast$ converge to the null distributions of $W_{1,\mathrm{HAR}}$ and $t_{1,\mathrm{HAR}}$, respectively.
+Because the bootstrap data-generating process in (\ref{eqn: bootstrap DGP 1}) imposes the null restriction, the resulting bootstrap critical values are asymptotically valid whether or not the null hypothesis is true.

-Next, we outline the steps to implement our SHAR-WB test for $H_0: \mu_1 = \mu_2$.
+Next, we outline the steps to implement our SHAR-WB test for $H_0: \mu_1 - \mu_2 = \Delta_0$.
+We present the algorithm for the multivariate Wald statistic; the scalar SHAR-WB $t$-test follows immediately.

-\begin{description} \item[Algorithm: Series HAR Wild Bootstrap for Testing $H_0: \mu_1 = \mu_2$] \end{description}
+\begin{description} \item[Algorithm: Series HAR wild bootstrap for testing $H_0: \mu_1 - \mu_2 = \Delta_0$] \end{description}